 Severe abdominal pain develops suddenly.

-Immediate treatment is needed using angiography or surgery.
+Immediate treatment is needed using angioplasty or surgery.

 (See Overview of Gastrointestinal Emergencies Overview of Gastrointestinal Emergencies Certain gastrointestinal disorders can be life threatening and require emergency treatment.
 For many people, emergency treatment involves surgery.
 Abdominal pain, often severe, usually accompanies... read more .)